andrewyavors/Lua-Color-Converter/README.md

-# CoronaSDK-RGB-percentage
+# CoronaSDK RGB Percentage
-Converts your hex or RGB values into Corona-compatible format
+Converts your hex or RGB values into Corona-compatible format (numbers from 0 to 1)